Reba McEntire: Personal life

 McEntire is a Christian, and she has stated that her faith in God has helped her immensely throughout her life.

 Two of her siblings have also had careers in the music industry.
-Her brother Pake dabbled in the country music industry in the late 1980s but returned to Oklahoma after a brief stint.
+Her brother Pake dabbled in the country music industry in the late 1980s, but returned to Oklahoma after a brief stint.
 He owns and operates a 1,000 acre ranch near Coalgate, Oklahoma, and continues to rodeo.
-Her sister Susie McEntire-Eaton (Martha Susan "Susie" McEntire-Eaton, formerly Luchsinger) is a successful Christian music singer who travels the country with her husband, speaking and performing.
+Her sister Susie McEntire-Eaton (Martha Susan "Susie" McEntire-Eaton, formerly Luchsinger) is a successful Christian music singer, who travels the country with her husband, speaking and performing.
 She also has an older sister, Alice Foran, a retired social worker who resides in Lane, Oklahoma.
-Her niece Calamity McEntire is the Assistant Head Coach for the University of Illinois Women’s Basketball Team.
+Her niece Calamity McEntire is the associate head coach for the University of Illinois women's basketball team.